ryangerardwilson/rtutor/courses/sql.md

         WHERE added_time > '2025-10-09 00:00:00'
         AND added_time < '2025-11-23 00:00:00'
     ),
+    bdo_mobiles AS (
+        /* Identify BDO leads based on prospect_identified events in booking_logs */
+        SELECT DISTINCT mobile
+        FROM your_other_log_table
+        WHERE added_time > '2025-10-09 00:00:00'
+        AND added_time < '2025-11-23 00:00:00'
+        AND event_name = 'prospect_identified'
+    ),
     cohort_base_identifier AS (
-        /* Identifies cohort as cycles fully completed by November 16th when inner joined with base_data */
+        /* Identifies cohort as cycles fully completed by November 16th when inner joined with base_data, excluding BDO leads */ SELECT
-        SELECT
             account_id,
             mobile
         FROM base_data
-        GROUP BY account_id, mobile
+        WHERE mobile IN (SELECT mobile FROM bdo_mobiles) GROUP BY account_id, mobile
         HAVING MAX(added_time) <= '2025-11-16 00:00:00'
     ),
+    /* ... tbc ... */

+#### Lesson 2B: Using Subset Aggregation for Cohort Analysis of Log Tables

+    /* ... contd ... */
     assignments AS (
         SELECT
             b.account_id,